esl/MongooseIM/doc/advanced-configuration/HTTP-authentication-module.md

 ### How to enable

-For full reference please check [Advanced-configuration#authentication](../Advanced-configuration.md#authentication).
+For a full reference please check [Advanced-configuration#authentication](../Advanced-configuration.md#authentication).
 The simplest way is to just replace the default `auth_method` option in `rel/files/ejabberd.cfg` with `{auth_method, http}`.

 Enabling the module **is not enough!**